-The Developmental Behavioral Pediatrics clinic is in an outpatient setting housed within the Bright Building at Children’s Health.
-Clinical opportunities are available in multiple clinics through CMC and UTSW.
+The Developmental Behavioral Pediatrics Clinic is in an outpatient setting housed within the Bright Building at Children’s Health.
+Clinical opportunities are available in multiple clinics through CMC and UT Southwestern.
 Student will assist in providing consultative and screening services for children in the Complex Care Clinic at CMC as well as conducting neuropsychological evaluations and behavioral-based therapy (individual and family) through the Developmental-Behavioral Pediatrics Clinic.

 John Peter Smith Hospital

 The training experience at John Peter Smith Hospital consists of working with a very diverse patient population, both in terms of culture as well as psychopathology.
 Much of the training consists of personality testing utilizing clinical interview, the Rorschach, as well as self-report measures.
 The intern has the opportunity to administer a variety of ADHD and neuropsychological batteries as well as be a part of the multidisciplinary team.
 Furthermore, the intern is a co-facilitator for an inpatient process group and occasionally takes on inpatients for individual psychotherapy as warranted.